yoganand-cmd/Portfolio/README.md

 # 🎈 Pavuluri Yoganand Portfolio

-> "Every developer has a story.
-This is mine — written in code, tested in hackathons, and still being edited."

 A modern personal portfolio built with **React**, **Vite**, **Tailwind CSS**, and **Framer Motion**, inspired by the atmosphere of Stephen King's *IT* and the town of Derry.